Skip to main content

 2. Legal Documents

-Contracts, terms of service, and compliance documents include:
+Contracts, terms of service, and compliance documents are full of standard clauses, boilerplate language, regulatory text, and amendment templates.

 TM leverage: 30-60%